abhishekthomas17/Movie-Review-and-Recommender-website/README.md

 Steps:

-1) Navigate to the movie_reviews folder using commapnd prompt
+1) Navigate to the movie_reviews folder using command prompt
 2) Run the following commands to perform migration of databases : python manage.py makemigrations python manage.py migrate